What can first-time home buyers in Washington expect when getting into the local real estate market this year? Is it a good time to buy?

 The recent months have seen the national economy quite volatile.
 During times of economic downturns, many of the greatest decisions in business history are made. were made in times of adversity.
 This goes for financial titans, and it goes for first-time home buyers.
-In fact, today’s real estate climate may provide new purchasers with optimal conditions for acting now.
+In fact, today’s real estate climate may provide new purchasers with some incentive to act now.

-The recent health crisis has led many sellers to postpone listing their home for sale.
-At the same time, there seems to have been little effect on those in the market for a house.
+The recent health crisis seems to have had little effect on those in the market for a house.
 On the face of it, a contraction in the number of home listings would spell bad news for anyone looking to buy.
 After all, it just makes the local real estate market that much more competitive.

 So, first-time buyers really need to up their game to have a chance at a successful bid.
 Here is their advantage: unlike many veterans, they have no property to unload in order to make the new deal work.